 How can I soften my tone when arguing in Italian

 To soften your tone when arguing in Italian, it is important to use polite and mitigating phrases that avoid sounding too direct or harsh.
+The key takeaway is to frame disagreement as a difference in perspective rather than an outright contradiction, and to balance your statements with expressions of understanding or respect.
 Here are some effective strategies and expressions:

 Use Mitigating Adverbs and Phrases